2009 Peanut Corporation of America recall: Federal prosecution

 On February 9, 2009, the Federal Bureau of Investigation (FBI) announced that it had joined with the FDA's Office of Criminal Investigations (FDA-OCI) as part of a criminal investigation of the company.
 Search warrants were executed on the Blakely plant, as well as PCA's corporate headquarters in Lynchburg.
 Following a raid by its agents, the Federal Agents sealed off the Blakely plant.
 On February 21, 2013, four former officials of the company were named in a 75-count indictment on charges related to Salmonella-tainted peanuts and peanut products.
 The former processing plant manager for Peanut Corporation, Samuel Lightsey, reached a plea agreement on May 8, 2014.
 Lightsey was then available to the government as a witness at the trial, scheduled to begin in July 2014.

 Convictions

 Parnell and his brother were convicted in September 2014 of 71 criminal counts, including conspiracy, fraud and other federal charges.
-In July 2015, Federal authorities recommended a sentence of life imprisonment for Stewart Parnell.
+In July 2015, Federal prosecutors recommended a sentence of life imprisonment for Stewart Parnell.
 Both Daniel Kilgore and Samuel Lightsey (both former plant managers at PCA) pleaded guilty on their related charges and became government witnesses in the case, providing testimony during the 2014 trial, for consideration of limited sentencing.